Literary-Insights/blog/src/content/blog/How We Learn - Benedict Carey.txt-1.md

 ---
-title: DEEP SUMMARY - How We Learn - Benedict Carey
+title: How We Learn - Benedict Carey
 slug: deep-summary-how-we-learn-benedict-carey
 tags:
   - book-summary